 - 400 g ready made mincemeat

 - 1 teaspoon ground cinnamon

-- 7 sheets filo pastry (they come in packs of 7 sheets)
+- 7 sheets filo pastry (they come in packs of 7 sheets in the U.K.)

 - 100 grams unsalted butter

 - cranberry mincemeat

 - In a bowl mix together the mincemeat with the cranberry sauce, sugar and spices.

 - Preheat your oven to 180ºC / 160ºC fan.

 - Take the first sheet of filo pastry, brush with the melted butter and place the second sheet of filo pasty and place on top.
 The butter will act like glue and stick them together.
 Repeat with the rest of the sheets.
 On the 7th sheet butter half and fold over.

 - Take the first the filo pastry double sheet and cut into 6 slices.
 (See the how to make the filo pastry mince pies photos above ).